Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/README.md

 ## What Our Tree Is and Isn't

 Great job!
 You've built a basic BST.
 This structure has all the features of a binary search tree, but it's important to know what this tree isn't: it is *not* a self-balancing tree.
 That's important, because we have no safeguard to ensure that our time complexities remain logarithmic for `#find`, `#insert`, and `#delete`.
-The bonus after Phase 2 is a walk-through that has you create a self-balancing tree and goes over the rebalacing algorithm in more depth.
+After phase 2, as a bonus, you can try to create a self-balancing tree and implement the rebalacing algorithm.

 Before you explore the world of AVL/self-balancing trees, go on to use your tree for some interview-style questions.
 It's more important that you do Phase 2 than the bonus, because these are the kinds of exercises you may be expected to do on an actual interview.
 (No a/A student has ever been asked to implement a rebalancing algorithm or an AVL tree from scratch.
 No one.)

 Sally forth!
 Phase 2 awaits!

 ## Phase 2: Binary Search Trees in Action

-In this part of the lesson, we'll use our newly created BST to do a few fun things.
-These are pretty typical interview questions, though they are on the medium-hard to hard side of what you're likely to encounter in your search.
+In this part of the lesson, let's do a fairly common interview problem.

-**NO CHEATING!**.
-Don't Ask Jeeves or Jeeves' lesser cousin, Google.
-Figure these out on your own!

 #### `kth_largest`

-Write a function that takes in a binary search tree and an integer *k*, and returns the <i>k</i>th largest element in the BST.
+Write a function that takes in a binary search tree (as a `tree_node` and an integer *k*, and returns the <i>k</i>th largest element in the BST.

-#### `lowest_common_ancestor`

-In a binary search tree, an *ancestor* of a `example_node` is a node that is on a higher level than `example_node`, and can be traced directly back to `example_node` without going up any levels.
-(I.e., this is intuitively what you think an ancestor should be.)
-Every node in a binary tree shares at least one ancestor -- the root.
-In this exercise, write a function that takes in a BST and two nodes, and returns the node that is the lowest common ancestor the given nodes.

-#### `post_order_traversal`

-A *post-order traversal* of a tree is a variation on in-order traversal.
-It is performed as follows:

-1. Perform a post-order traversal of the left subtree,
-2. Perform a post-order traversal of the right subtree,
-3. Record the value of the root.

-Write a function that takes in a BST and returns the underlying data set in post-order traversal order.

-There is a third common traversal as well: *pre-order traversal*.
-Can you hazard a guess at its algorithm?

-#### `reconstruct`

-We now have the ability to perform in-order and post-order traversals on our BSTs (and maybe pre-order if you wrote that one!).
-Let's go in reverse.
-It's not possible to write a function that reconstructs a BST using *only* its in-order traversal (why? find a counterexample!).
-However, we can do so with either the pre- or post-order traversals.
-Write a function that takes in a tree's post-order traversal and uses that data to reconstruct the original BST.